manadart/Enflow/README.md

 ### Workflows

 This is our new _Unit of Work_.
 Instantiate, passing in the rule to be validated.
-If the rule validation fails a _BusinessRuleException_ will be thrown with the rule description as the message.
+If the rule validation fails, a _BusinessRuleException_ will be thrown with the rule description as the message.
 ```csharp
 // Example incorporating a repository pattern.
 public class ApplySalaryRaise : Workflow<Employee>